ricomariani/CG-SQL-author/sources/playground/README.md

   - **all_outputs** — All outputs

 ### Clients
-Small applications showcasing how to use the CGL compiled code
+Small applications showcasing how to use the CQL compiled code

 #### Default Clients
 They all call the conventional `entryproint()` procedure implemented in all examples